nate-browne/CSE12_Redesign/Lectures/rebalancing.md

       * used if the tree is *left-heavy*, but the right subtree is *right-heavy*.
       * Perform a left rotate on the right subtree, then a right rotate on the out of balance node.
       * ![doubleright](../images/doubleright.png)
-* We perform these rotations as needed when inserting and removing nodes to guarantee that our tree will remain as balanced as possible, ensuring `O(log n)` time for all three main operations.
+* We perform these rotations as needed when inserting and removing nodes to guarantee that our tree will remain as balanced as possible, ensuring $O(\log (n))$ time for all three main operations.

 <br><br>
 Try doing AVL insertion for [1,7] in that order.
 What shape do you get?